- Chart

 Core Business Areas

-- Corporate Bank: Provides a range of financial services to corporations, financial institutions, and public sector clients, including cash management, trade finance, and lending.
+- Corporate Bank: Provides a wide range of financial services to corporate clients, including cash management, trade finance, lending, and advisory services.

-- Private Bank: Serves high-net-worth individuals and families with wealth management, investment advisory, and banking services.
+- Private Bank: Serves high-net-worth individuals and families with wealth management, investment advice, and lending solutions.

 - Asset Management (DWS): Manages a diverse range of investment funds and strategies for institutional and retail clients.